-- 43.1 In order to use the designation "coronary artery bypass graft surgical program", a hospital shall obtain approval from the Department's Division of Facilities Regulation.
-Said approval shall be issued by the Department if the coronary artery bypass graft surgical program meets the requirements defined herein. - a) Each hospital shall renew this coronary artery bypass graft surgical program designation annually. - 43.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a coronary artery bypass graft surgical program.

-- 43.3 A hospital that has not received approval by the Department under this section shall not use the designation "coronary artery bypass graft surgical program", or any substantially similar phrase, to describe any such services provided and shall not perform coronary artery bypass graft surgeries. - 43.4 A hospital that operates a coronary artery bypass graft surgical program approved by the Department shall maintain capabilities and provide services that include, but are not limited to, those capabilities and services described in sections 43.11, 43.12, 43.13 and 43.14 (below).
-A hospital that operates a coronary artery bypass graft surgical program approved by the Department shall maintain its capabilities and services as needed to meet the recommendations of the Society of Thoracic Surgery, American College of Cardiology, and the American Heart Association. - 43.5 Facilities that had previously held the designation as a coronary artery bypass graft surgical program and that no longer meet volume standards for a coronary artery bypass graft surgical program shall propose to the Department a plan to achieve optimum volume standards or to refer patients to other appropriate facilities.
-The facility shall post notice and otherwise notify patients, physicians, and payers that its status as an approved coronary artery bypass graft surgical program has been suspended.
+- 43.1 In order to use the designation "coronary artery bypass graft surgical program", a hospital shall obtain approval from the Department's Office of Facilities Regulation.
+Said approval shall be issued by the Department if the coronary artery bypass graft surgical program meets the requirements defined herein. - a) Each hospital shall renew this coronary artery bypass graft surgical program designation annually. - 43.2 Upon satisfactory review of all requested documentation and upon the determination that the hospital has achieved the volume/quality standards described herein, the Department shall approve the hospital's designation as a coronary artery bypass graft surgical program. - 43.3 A hospital that has not received approval by the Department under this section shall not use the designation "coronary artery bypass graft surgical program", or any substantially similar phrase, to describe any such services provided and shall not perform coronary artery bypass graft surgeries. - A hospital that operates a coronary artery bypass graft surgical program approved by the Department shall maintain capabilities and provide services that include, but are not limited to, those capabilities and services described in sections 43.11, 43.12, 43.13 and 43.14 (below).
+A hospital that operates a coronary artery bypass graft surgical program approved by the Department shall maintain its capabilities and services as needed to meet the recommendations of the Society of Thoracic Surgery, American College of Cardiology, and the American Heart Association.